Ebrahimi00/esp.-serial-platter/README.md

 ![ecg1](https://github.com/Ebrahimi00/esp.serialplatter/assets/121750125/7f4fa7f5-29f4-4ebe-93a3-8c0e71dcb98a)

-To read the input analog value from the item pin, comment here we use pin 35.
-We create an adc variable and get its value using the analogRead(32) function.
+To read the input analog value from the item pin, comment here we use pin 35. and create an adc variable and get its value using the analogRead(32) function.